tpersp/temp/README.md

 ### **Change the Website**

-To change the website displayed in kiosk mode, edit:
+To change the displayed website:

 ```sh
 sudo nano /home/pi/start-browser.sh